We explain, in understandable terms, how insurance works for you.

 Please know all health products have moving parts that move in different ways depending on the health events.
 Everything has to fit together to make a plan that works for....you.

 Medicare has rules that all are mandated to follow.
-Medicare has strict rules about how beneficiaries are to be contacted.
-Medicare mandates that you must give explicit permission before a salesperson may solicit you either by telephone or in-person.
+Strict rules about how beneficiaries are to be contacted.
+Required mandate that you must give explicit permission before a salesperson may solicit you either by telephone or in-person.
 Medicare does not allow high pressure tactics, misrepresentation or providing selective partial information.
+Medicare regulates the content and approval of the materials offered to explain the offering.

 As we all know, from bitter experience, disreputable people make our lives difficult.
 Every industry has its share of fakers and shills.

 And.
-Honest and trustworthy, knowledgable people.
+Honest, trustworthy, knowledgable people.